Connect with us

 • Leased equipment – leased equipment and tools.

-This policy typically covers items at either replacement cost or at the fair market value of the stolen or damaged items.
+This policy typically covers items at either replacement cost or the fair market value of the stolen or damaged items.

 7. Professional liability insurance